-The Memorial Clock was once set on a framework outside the building on a piece of polished granite donated by Vic Melvaine of the Uralla Granite Quarries.
+A large timber grandfather clock with an attached plaque, located within the foyer of the Uralla Memorial Institute, constructed 1927.
+The clock was once positioned outside the building on a piece of polished granite donated by Vic Melvaine of the Uralla Granite Quarries.

-It was in July 1947 that the Women's Radio Club offered a memorial clock to the Memorial Institute Committee which agreed to the offer.
-In November the Uralla Municipal Council agreed to supply free electricity to the clock.
+In July 1947, the Women's Radio Club offered a memorial clock to the Memorial Institute Committee and they agreed to the offer.
+In November, the Uralla Municipal Council agreed to supply free electricity to the clock.

-The unveiling and dedication of the Memorial Clock took place on Anzac day, 25 April 1948 and the Uralla Times, 29 April described the occasion in detail.
+The unveiling and dedication of the clock took place on Anzac Day, 1948 and The Uralla Times, 29 April described the occasion in detail.
 The President of Uralla Shire Council, Councillor W.J.
 King dedicated the clock and Mrs A. Byrne, president of the Uralla Branch of the Radio Club, unveiled it.
 Local electrical engineer, Mr A.V.
-Rutherford erected the clock.
+Rutherford had previously erected the clock.

 Uralla Memorial Clock

-All Those Who Served In World War 11
+In Memory Of All Those Who Served In World War II